 Subjects covered in this Stimulating Conversation flip book are: Childhood, Scenery, Holidays, Romance, Pets, Education, World War II, Language, Society, Family, Unique Stories, Health, The Arts [Theatre, Cinema, Music, Art, Objects] Friends, Games and Sport, Culture, Places and Discussion and Reflections on Life.

 Read the body language and facial messages of the person you care about and converse with.
 Take the cues if they want to steer the conversation.
 Never feel you have a right to an answer or a dialogue as it is their choice.
 A genuine attitude of interest and kindliness can make this meaningful for both of you.
 For some people who are private by nature these starters may feel intrusive or be unwelcomed so it is vital to take your lead from them.
 It may just be the wrong time but it is always worth trying until you are clear that there is a rejection of your interest.
 See Stimulating Conversation flip book below.
 Full responsibility is taken for subjective image choice.
+Click link at bottom of document to download as a PDF file.

 Scroll right down for further ideas.